Skip to content

 Process:

-3. Adds target user account to the systemAdmins group (legacy group name)
+• Adds target user account to the systemAdmins group with and expiration date/time.
+This action automatically:

 • Grants Auth System Admin role